aricma/developer-dashboard/DATA.md

 A task can have multiple developers assigned to it(e.g. PairProgramming or GroupProgramming).
 For now, each developer assigned to a task will claim the same amount of story points, when a task is finished.

+How much historical data is relevant to judge the velocity of your team or single developer.
+A year or up to ten years of daily developer velocity can have wildly different velocities over time.
+Management changes.
+Team members change.
+Experience changes.
+All influence the way teams and developer estimate.
+A changing estimation influences the velocity tracked.

+Developers stay with a company on average for 2 years.
+This reduces the possible vast amounts of data that have to be parsed for each developer to get the velocity over there entire career at a company.

+ℹ️ Based on a gut feeling, the developer velocity will be estimated on the tasks finished in the last eight weeks.

 ## Task Burn Down

 The Task Burn Down Chart show the estimated time when a task will be finished by the team.